Become a Project Management Pro

 The first and the foremost thing you can do to improve your project management is to embed risk management in your projects.
 Nowadays, many companies and organizations are introducing project risk management to train their staff to detect risks before things get worse.
 To identify risks, one must possess expertise and experience to be able to focus on future scenarios.

 Besides having experienced project managers and members, you can arrange ‘risk brainstorming sessions’ to discover various risks that could show up in the future.
 It’s good to have different risk identification methods and experiment with them to identify unexpected risks that might take place.
+For example, you might identify loss of data as a risk, and research the best backup software for your business.

 A survey by the Project Management Institute (PMI) found that 83% of high performing organizations in project management regularly practice risk management, compared with only 49% of low performing organizations who do so.
 These high performers meet their goals 2.5 times more often and waste 13 times less money than low performers.